← ALL TRANSMISSIONS

 I spent the last two years building things: audio-reactive 3D creatures, particle systems that respond to scroll velocity, AI pipelines that cross-reference podcast transcripts, sacred geometry visualizations with 50,000 particles, a blog about consciousness and grief, a project scoring system with a cyberpunk aesthetic.
 Fifteen projects in a private monorepo.
 Some of them live on a portfolio site.
 Most of them lived nowhere.

 The GitHub profile had zero followers, zero following, one starred repo, and a blank bio.
 The repos existed but they were invisible.
 No descriptions, no topics, no screenshots, no licenses, no contribution guidelines, no releases.
-Technically public.
-Practically buried.
+Technically public: publicly buried.

-This is the problem I keep solving and keep forgetting to solve for myself: the infrastructure of being seen.
+This is the problem I kept solving for others, but kept forgetting to solve for myself: the infrastructure of being seen.

 The Pattern

 But there is a recurring blind spot.
 I build for other people’s visibility and forget my own.
-The camp gets built.
-The startup gets a Kickstarter.
-The documentary gets an art direction.
-The client gets a dashboard.
+The client gets a shiny new dashboard.
 My own work sits in a private git repo with no README.

 A signal that nobody receives is just noise with good intentions.